eitansuez/ambient-migration/docs/setup.md

 1. Istio is installed in sidecar mode.
 2. The sample application, `bookinfo`, is deployed with sidecars.
 3. An ingress gateway is deployed, and configured to route requests to the `productpage` service.
-4. Both L4 and L7 Authorization Policies are in place and functioning.
+4. A set of L4 and L7 authorization policies are in place and functioning.
 5. A traffic policy is in place that routes all requests for the `reviews` service to the `reviews-v3` workload.

 ## Provisioning a Kubernetes cluster